-During the period under review, the Board was composed of nine (9) Directors, made up of six (6) Non-Executive Directors, one of whom is an Independent Non-Executive Director, and (3) Executive Directors; all seasoned professionals who have excelled in their respective fields.
+During the period under review, the Board was composed of nine (9) Directors, made up of six (6) Non-Executive Directors, one of whom is an Independent Non-Executive Director, and (3) Executive

+Directors.
 This composition is in line with the NCCG, which requires majority of the Board members to be Non-Executive Directors.
 The Directors possess the requisite skills, knowledge and experience to bring independent judgement to bear on the deliberations of the Board.

-Below are details of the Directors who held office during the Financial Year ended 31 March 2023:
+Below are details of the Directors who held office during the Financial Year ended 31 March 2024:

-S/N Name Designation 1 Chief Emeke Iwerebon Chairman, Non-Executive 2 Alhaji Bala S. Hassan Executive (Managing) Director 3 Mr Frederick Ijewere Non-Executive Director 4 Hajia Binta Bakari Non-Executive Director 5 Mrs Yetunde Aina Non-Executive Director 6 Mrs Egbichi Akinsanya Independent Non-Executive Director 7 Mr Iyinoluwa Aboyeji Non-Executive Director 8 Mr Gbolagunte Aiyedun Executive (Publishing) Director 9 Mrs Cordelia I. Ojeile Executive (Finance) Director
+S/N Name Designation 1.
+Chief Emeke Iwerebon Chairman, Non-Executive Director 2.
+Mrs Egbichi Akinsanya Independent Non-Executive Director 3.
+Mr Federick Ijewere Non-Executive Director 4.
+Hajia Binta Bakari Non-Executive Director 5.
+Mrs Yetunde Aina Non-Executive Director 6.
+Mr Iyinoluwa Aboyeji Non-Executive Director